ECU's Motorsport course has been judged one of the most innovative university programs in Australia.

-Edith Cowan University (ECU) has appointed Vito Forte as its new Chief Information Officer.
+Edith Cowan University has appointed Professor Caroline Finch as its new Deputy Vice-Chancellor (Research).

 Please leave a comment about your rating so we can better understand how we might improve the page.